-154 There is no mains gas in the village, consequently residents face higher fuel bills.
+- 454153 There is no mains gas in the village, consequently residents face higher fuel bills.
 Fuel poverty is said to occur when, in order to heat its home to an adequate standard of warmth, a household needs to spend more than 10% of its income on fuel.
 The Rural Area Profile identified 50 households in Misson in fuel poverty.
-This is approximately

-- 15% of residents compared to an England average of 11%.
-Average income is higher than the national average in Misson so this fuel poverty must be due to the combination of a dominance of old housing stock that is not well insulated and higher than average heating costs. - 155 The evidence of fuel poverty in the Plan area supports the consideration of both on site renewable energy solutions as well as the construction of development using energy efficient materials. - 156 Requirements to achieve sustainable homes with regard to the use of energy efficient construction materials now form part of the national technical standards that will be implemented as part of the Building Control process rather than through planning policy. - 157 The Waste Core Strategy Policy 2 (WCSP2) produced by the County Council also requires that all development should be 'designed, constructed and implemented to minimise the creation of waste and maximise the use of recycled materials'. - 158 Consultation for this Plan revealed considerable support for development that seeks to incorporate the use of renewable energy technologies and other low energy techniques in the construction of new dwellings. - 159 Whilst the community will continue to press for mains gas into the village, new development must be constructed with energy efficient materials that will assist future households in reducing their energy bills.
+This is approximately - 15% of residents compared to an England average of 11%.
+Average income is higher than the national average in Misson so this fuel poverty must be due to the combination of a dominance of old housing stock that is not well insulated and higher than average heating costs. - 455154 The evidence of fuel poverty in the Plan area supports the consideration of both on site renewable energy solutions as well as the construction of development using energy efficient materials. - 456155 Requirements to achieve sustainable homes with regard to the use of energy efficient construction materials now form part of the national technical standards that will be implemented as part of the Building Control process rather than through planning policy. - 457156 The Waste Core Strategy Policy 2 (WCSP2) produced by the County Council also requires that all development should be 'designed, constructed and implemented to minimise the creation of waste and maximise the use of recycled materials'. - 458157 Consultation for this Plan revealed considerable support for development that seeks to incorporate the use of renewable energy technologies and other low energy techniques in the construction of new dwellings. - 459158 Whilst the community will continue to press for mains gas into the village, new development must be constructed with energy efficient materials that will assist future households in reducing their energy bills.

-Policy 8: Energy Efficiency of New Development
+Enhanced Policy 8: Energy Efficiency of Renewable Energy and Low Carbon Technologies in New Development Developments and Retrofitting Existing Developments